 The coffee shop has long served as an idyllic escape, fit for morning caffeine runs, productive afternoons, and evening get-togethers, alike.
 Though most hotspots specialize in motivation or respite, the coffee shop is almost magically versatile.
 Simultaneously energizing and relaxing, coffee shops strike a balance few other places can.
 Given this, it’s little wonder so many of us have tried to capture some of this magic by setting up a home coffee station of our own.
-Especially now that we can't exactly post up at a coffee shop for a nice long afternoon.

 Whereas the coffee shop can inhabit an absolutely sprawling space, the home coffee station is decidedly succinct.
 Most coffee stations occupy only a table, cart, or chest of drawers—and in some cases, they live solely on one small shelf.
 There, you can find all your necessities: an espresso machine, your favorite brand of coffee, a few thoughtfully chosen mugs, and perhaps a little scene-setting décor.
 The selection is pared down, but complete.
 In one incredibly small area, you’ve captured all the loveliest parts of your morning coffee run—and brought them home with you.